DFU_PAN OTA Upgrade User Guide

 latest_version, sizeof(latest_version));

-build_ota_query_url needs to be implemented on the application side to construct the URL.
+Where build_ota_query_url needs to be implemented by the application side for building the URL,

 Example:

-Note: dfu_pan_query_latest_version() will obtain the JSON data returned by the server and write the firmware structure to the Flash address for direct download later.
-The JSON is as follows, where v1.3.9.bin is a placeholder file that needs to be placed together with the firmware files and have the same name as the current folder.
+Note: dfu_pan_query_latest_version() retrieves JSON data returned from the server and writes the firmware structure to flash address for direct download later, JSON as follows, where v1.3.9.bin is a placeholder file that needs to be placed with firmware files and match the current folder name

 {